 In addition to employment matters, EU institutions also process personal information for other purposes.
 Their core business activities reflect the issues relevant to European society; from food safety to disease prevention and financial stability.

-As of 1 May 2017, we will also supervise Europol, the EU body actively cooperating with law enforcement authorities to combat international crime and terrorism.
+We also supervise Europol, the EU body actively cooperating with law enforcement authorities to combat international crime and terrorism.

 In line with the principle of accountability, being compliant with data protection rules is primarily the responsibility of EU institutions.

 To support them, we provide guidance on how to be compliant and make sure that the rules are applied as they should be; our approach is to trust and verify.

 In practice this includes issuing guidelines, investigating complaints and checking risky processing operations.